KPN-CISO/DATP-to-EIQ/README.md

 DATP-to-EIQ is a simple Python script that will:

-1. connect to your Microsoft Security Center instance;
+1. connect to your Windows Defender ATP and Microsoft Security Center instances;
 2. download all events that occurred within the given time window;
 3. import them into your EclecticIQ instance as Sighting or Incident entities.